andestech/meta-andes/README.md

 ## Building SD Card Image with kas-container

 [kas-container](https://kas.readthedocs.io/en/4.1/userguide.html) provides a Yocto development environment based on the Debian docker image.
-Before you proceed with the build process, make sure to have Docker installed on your host machine.
+Before you proceed with the build process, make sure Docker is installed on your host machine.

 ```
 $ mkdir riscv-andes && cd riscv-andes